 If you aren’t interested in the in-store classes, CreativeLive offers free online classes each week.

-Classes and kits are great because they allow you to try several things without spending a bunch of money accumulating a metric ton of junk you’ll never use again if you decide you don’t enjoy it.
+Class or kit, both mean you can try several things without spending a bunch of money accumulating a metric ton of junk you’ll never use again if you decide you don’t enjoy it.

 KITCHEN RELATED HOBBIES

-There are some really interesting kitchen-related kits these days as well.
+There are some interesting kitchen related kits these days as well.

 POTENTIAL INCOME GENERATING HOBBIES

-Blogging is an excellent option for anyone that loves writing, and it can become a great side-hustle if you decide to go that route.
-If you’re interested, you can start one for as little as $3.95/month with hosting through Siteground, and there are a plethora of free resources to help you get going.
+- Blogging – Blogging has been an excellent way for me to combine things I love and still earn an income.
+If you’re interested in blogging you can start one for as little as $3.95/month with hosting through Siteground and there are a plethora of free resources to help you get going.

-You’ll need to know Photoshop (the monthly fee runs as low as $9.99); if you aren’t already familiar with it there’s a bit of a learning curve so you’ll likely want to take classes on Udemy or CreativeLive.
-Membership sites like Canva or Picmonkey are a good alternative, they’re much more user-friendly, but they can’t quite do everything Photoshop can do.
-You can advertise your services and sell your designs on sites like Creative Market.
+- Graphic Design – You’ll need to invest in software like PhotoShop-the monthly fee runs as low as $9.99 but it has a steep learning curve so you’ll likely want to take classes on Udemy or CreativeLive.
+You could also use membership sites like Canva or Picmonkey-they’re much more user friendly.
+You can advertise your services and sell your designs on sites like Creative Market

-If you love interior design, offering design services online might be your thing.
+- Interior Design – If you love interior design then offer design services online.
 You’ll need a website, which costs as low as $3.95 per month through Siteground.

-You’ll definitely need a good camera that takes high-quality photos.
-That said, you may be able to get by with just your phone if it’s a newer model-I know for sure that the iPhone X takes beautiful pictures.
-If you’re a beginner or need to brush up on specific topics you can take classes from sites like CreativeLive or Udemy.
-You’ll likely also want to check out photo editing software Adobe Lightroom and Photoshop or membership sites like Picmonkey or Canva.
-Options for making money from photography include personal sessions, product photography for businesses, and stock photography.
+- Photography – Initial cost could be pricey, depending on your camera or smartphone.
+You’ll definitely need to be able to take high quality photos so the camera quality matters.
+If you’re just starting out you can take classes from sites like CreativeLive or Udemy.
+You’ll likely want to check out Adobe Lightroom and Photoshop as well or a membership site like Picmonkey or Canva.
+Options for making money from photography include personal sessions, product photography for businesses and stock photography.

-Many of these are excellent hobbies for couples to explore because they’re a perfect way to spend some quality time together without any distractions
+Most of these are excellent hobbies for couples explore because they’re a really good way to spend some quality time together without any distractions